This is it….the moment we’ve all been waiting for! The cream of the scream! The (dream) master of disaster! The baron of burn!

 Until I worked up the courage to watch Wes Craven’s original.

-What Craven embedded in his twisted tale of a vengeful child murderer returning from the dead to haunt the dreams of the kids whose parents hunted him down and burned him alive is an uneasiness about reality.
+Craven embedded an uneasiness about reality in his twisted tale of a vengeful child murderer returning from the dead to haunt the dreams of the kids whose parents hunted him down and burned him alive.
 In this world, dreams and reality often blur together to form waking nightmares.
 If you fall asleep and die, you don’t wake up.

 It boils down to one thing: control.